ufz/ogs/web/content/docs/benchmarks/heat-transport-bhe/3D_coaxial_deep_BHE/index.md

 ## Model Setup

 The implemented numerical model was established based on the dual continuum approach (Diersch et al. (2011)).
 The BHE is represented by the line elements co-located in the 3D mesh composed mainly by prisms.
-There are altoghether 3 primary variables on the line elements, namely 1) the inflow temperature 2) the outflow temperature and 3) the grout temperature.
+There are 3 primary variables on the line elements, namely 1) the inflow temperature 2) the outflow temperature and 3) the grout temperature.
 The geometry of the model is visualized in Figure 2.
 The length of the whole domain is 70 m with a square cross section of 20 m by 20 m.
 The mesh was intentionally extended in the horizontal direction, so that the impact of boundary conditions on the soil temperature distribution can be avoided even for the long-term simulation.
 The top of the DBHE is situated 10 m below the ground surface, with a total length of 50 m.
 Detailed parameters for the model configuration can be found in the following table.

 | Parameter                                          | Symbol            |  Value              | Unit                        |
 | -------------------------------------------------- |:------------------| -------------------:| --------------------------: |